The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Surrogate Gibbs-posteriors for regression

 {}

 The corrected stochastic MALA (csMALA) is summarized in \ref{alg:MCMCV2}.
-The implementation omits the restriction of the proposed network weights to $[-B,B]^{ P}$ which is practically negligible for sufficiently large constant $B$ and the correction term $\frac{\log\rho}{\lambda}\vert Z\vert=\mathcal{O}_{\P}(\frac{n}{\lambda}\rho\log\rho)$ in the empirical risk is weighted by some tuning parameter $\zeta\ge0$.
+The implementation omits the restriction of the proposed network weights to $[-B,B]^{ \pardim}$ which is practically negligible for sufficiently large constant $B$ and the correction term $\frac{\log\rho}{\lambda}\vert Z\vert=\mathcal{O}_{\P}(\frac{n}{\lambda}\rho\log\rho)$ in the empirical risk is weighted by some tuning parameter $\zeta\ge0$.
 For $\zeta=0$ we recover the uncorrected method.
 In theory we always set $\zeta=1$, but in practice the flexibility gained from choosing $\zeta$ was beneficial.
+The convergence of the algorithm for general $\zeta>0$ and its dependence on $\rho$ is an open research question which could be studied using state-of-the-art Markov chain Monte Carlo theory, see, \emph{e.g.}, \cite{chewi2024}.